BernardoFarias/crm-clients-react/README.md

 4. In a separate terminal, start the React development server using npm start
 5. Ready to see the app in action.

-Note: It is important to start the JSON-server before starting the React development server in order to fetch and display data correctly.
+**Note**: It is important to start the JSON-server before starting the React development server in order to fetch and display data correctly.

 ## Features